letoan96/myfirstrestaurant/README.md

 The following **known issues**:

-* When I click in an item to see details. the page reloads and not sorted anymore.
+* When I click on an item to see details. the page reloads and not sorted anymore.

 ## Video Walkthrough